-If the Common Shares is listed on any established stock exchange or a national market system, including without limitation the National Market System of the National Association of Securities Dealers, Inc. Automated Quotation System ("NASDAQ"), its Fair Market Value shall be the average of the high and low sale price for the Common Shares (or the average of the closing bid and asked prices, if no sales were reported), as quoted on such exchange (or the exchange with the greatest volume of trading in Common Shares) or system on the date of such determination, as reported in The Wall Street Journal or such other source as the Committee deems reliable; or If the Common Shares are quoted on NASDAQ (but not on the National Market System thereof) or is regularly quoted by a recognized securities dealer but selling prices are not reported, its Fair Market Value shall be the average of the closing bid and asked prices for the Common Shares on the date of such determination, as reported in The Wall Street Journal or such other source as the Committee deems reliable; or In the absence of an established market for the Common Shares, the Fair Market Value thereof shall be determined in good faith by the Committee.
+If the Common Shares is listed on any established stock exchange or a national market system, including without limitation the National Market System of the National Association of Securities Dealers, Inc. Automated Quotation System ("NASDAQ"), its Fair Market Value shall be the average of the high and low sale price for the Common Shares (or the average of the closing bid and asked prices, if no sales were reported), as quoted on such exchange (or the exchange with the greatest volume of trading in Common Shares) or system on the date of such determination, as reported in The Wall Street Journal or such other source as the Committee deems reliable; or If the Common Shares are quoted on NASDAQ (but not on the National Market System thereof) or is regularly quoted by a recognized securities dealer but selling prices are not reported, its Fair Market Value shall be the average of the closing bid and asked prices for the Common Shares on the date of such determination or such other source as the Common Shares, are ported in The Wall Street Journal or such other closing bid and asked prices for the Common Shares on the date of such determination or such other source as the Common Shares, are ported in The Wall Street Journal or such other source as the Common Shares on the date of such determination, as reported in The Wall Street Journal or such other source as the Common Shares, the Fair Market Value thereof shall be determined in good faith by the Committee.